 JOSH MULARELLA, MEDICAL DIRECTOR

 Dr Josh is the Medical Director for the Grand to Grand Ultra and Mauna to Mauna Ultra.
 He is a board-certified emergency medicine physician and the Director of EMS and Prehospital Medicine at Cambridge Health Alliance in Massachusetts.
 Prior to medical school he was a US Navy field medic for 6 years.
 After his emergency medicine residency training in Philadelphia he completed a year-long fellowship in wilderness and expedition medicine in Syracuse, NY followed by the Diploma of Tropical Medicine & Hygiene in Liverpool, UK.
 He is a Fellow of the Academy of Wilderness Medicine (FAWM).
 Dr Josh has worked at other ultra-marathons in Cambodia, Sri Lanka, Bhutan and the Amazon Jungle of Brazil.
-He has been involved with G2G since 2013.
+He has been involved with G2G since 2013 and M2M since 2017.

 Medical Director Introduction

 Congratulations on registering for the Grand to Grand Ultra / Mauna to Mauna Ultra!
 This race will test you mentally and physically unlike anything you have ever attempted before.
 The Utah desert is quite unforgiving and without the proper preparation and training you can get seriously sick or injured.
 Hawaii Island has 11 of the world’s 13 climate zones.
 Temperatures will range from tropical and humid to very cold and almost freezing, with elevations ranging from sea level to over 9,000 ft. in the space of one week.
 But not to worry, that’s why we are here!